eraofchaos/eraofchaos.github.io/artifacts/Stoic Watchman.md

 ---
 title: "Artifacts - Live Hawkeye - Stoic Watchman"
 permalink: /artifacts/Stoic Watchman/
-excerpt: "Live Hawkeye - Stoic Watchman.
+excerpt: "Era of Chaos  Live Hawkeye - Stoic Watchman.
 A adventurer sculpture with flaming eyes.
 One of the components of the Live Hawkeye."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Stoic Watchman.md"